 What about luggage transport?
 Our self-guided Haute Route tours automatically include luggage transport (1 bag per person).
 Luggage will be transferred from Verbier to Arolla, Zinal and Zermatt.
 If you have more than this, additional bags can be transferred, but we can’t send luggage to the 3 huts.
 If you are planning to carry everything and don’t need luggage transfers at all, we can leave it off and reduce the price.
 Please ask if you have questions about luggage transfers for your tour.

 Your typical day starts with a continental buffet breakfast at your inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives you the energy needed for a full day of inn-to-inn hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon you’ll be out on the trail for 7-9 hours, with detailed directions to get you to your next stop.

 You should finish your hike around 4-5 pm, giving you time to wash up and relax followed by dinner at your inn.
-These are multi-course feasts, often featuring local French and Swiss specialties, and will definitely be hearty, filling, well-earned and very delicious.
+These are multi-course feasts, often featuring local Swiss specialties, and will definitely be hearty, filling, well-earned and very delicious.